AalyaSharaf/intro-to-IM/finalProject/journal.md

 - What I focused on today is designing my game on processing.
 - I started on figuring out the design I want for each of my screens (home, game, gameover) and then I worked on how to transition between them.
 - Next, I worked on my music notes/ tiles, things like their position on the screen and making them appear at random positions.
+- (insert video)

+#### November 28, 2020
+- The next thing I worked on is trying to implement the controls and making the game actually work.
+- For today, I worked on making the game work specifically on processing, making sure that if specific keys are pressed it would work.
+I will work on transitioning into arduino in the coming days.
+- I found that the best aproach I could take was to use boolean statements since they can only be true or false.
+[Daniel Shiffman's tutorials](https://www.youtube.com/watch?v=_NJqfZUQ3i4) were an easy way to better understand the concept and made it easier for me to implement them in my code.